salatmehl/Design-and-Psychology-Principles-Used-in-Marketing/README.md

 # a-design-and-psychology-principles-in-marketing-whitepaper
-This is a page with a whitepaper aimed to boost your conversion rates using design and psychology.
+This is a page with a whitepaper aimed to boost your conversion rates through design and psychology.

 Hi again!

 <b>Why this whitepaper is here?</b></br>
-As part of the bootcamp in marketing analytics we had one module on HTML/CSS.
-To practice few lines of code we needed to set up a cookbook that would contain at least 2 pages.
-You can check some tasty stuff following the link below.
+As part of the bootcamp in marketing analytics we had one module on design principles and psychological concepts used in marketing.
+As an outcome together with 2 colelagues we created a comprehensive document that covers main techniques ana provides practical examples you might use in your own marketing strategies.

 <b>Link to the whitepaper:</b></br>
 https://github.com/salatmehl/a-design-and-psychology-principles-in-marketing-whitepaper/blob/main/Whitepaper.pdf